keyboardDrummer/Miksilo/docs/_docs/grammar/modularity.md

 val grammar = expression.as(Left) ~ "|" ~ expression.as(Right) asNode Or
 ```

-The immediate advantage is that we don't have to unwrap and wrap the tuples values any more, saving us some boilerplate.
-However, a more important advantage is that we can easily transform this grammar to include the strict operator:
+An immediate advantage is that we don't have to unwrap and wrap the tuples any more, saving us some boilerplate.
+However, a more important advantage is that we can easily transform this grammar.
+This example shows how we can add the strict operator:

 ```scala
 val strict = ("|" ~> value(false) | value(true)).as(Strict)